To obtain a real estate license in Kentucky, you must:

 - Have attained a high school diploma or G.E.D. equivalency.
 Candidates who completed at least 28 credit hours from a post secondary institution may submit a copy of the transcript in lieu the high school or G.E.D. diploma.

 - All persons who will be taking the sales examination must submit to a criminal background check.
-Visit KREC's website for a complete explanation of this requirement.
-DO THIS NOW!
-It can take extended amounts of time to complete this process.
+Click here for a complete explanation of this requirement.

 - Must apply for licensure within sixty (60) days of passing their licensing exam.

-Contact the Kentucky Real Estate Commission or go to their website to receive more detailed information.
+Contact the Kentucky Real Estate Commission to receive more detailed information.

 Eligibility for Testing

 All sales associate and broker candidates must have initiated the FBI Criminal Background report process before scheduling for an examination.
 For more information on the FBI report process, visit the KREC Criminal Background Check page.